- Use condition

 - 0 if the executable was created,

 - An error code (value greater than 0) otherwise.
-See the Notes for more details.
+For more details on these error codes, see the Remarks.

 This name can correspond to: